MJB-code6/offline/README.md

 * Optimize online web performance by reducing network requests.
 * Progressive web functionality.

-Skyport is a library designed to make it easier for developers to take full advantage of a powerful progressive web technology—Service Workers.
+SkyPort is a library designed to make it easier for developers to take full advantage of a powerful progressive web technology—Service Workers.
 As a proxy server that exists between the client and network, Service Workers have the potential to optimize web apps by reducing network requests, creating an offline-first experience so users can navigate your app even when they are offline, and even improve current online user experience.

 #####So what's the problem with Service Workers?

-Service Workers are still a new and experimential technology, setup is long and tedious and understanding the Service Worker lifestyle can create a streneous development experience.
-Skyport is a library that simplifies setup, and provides developers flexibility and customization of their offline-first user experience.
+Service Workers are still a new and experimental technology, setup is long and tedious and understanding the Service Worker lifestyle can create a strenuous development experience.
+SkyPort is a library that simplifies setup, and provides developers flexibility and customization of their offline-first user experience.

 ## skyport.cache(*jsonFile*)

 > *Method must be in HTML file.*

-####Benefits:
+#####Benefits:

  1. Cache both static and dynamic assets with one method.
  2. Reduce network requests, optimize your app's web performance.